 There is municipal childcare in all municipalities.
 There are also independent and private childcare facilities that are run by companies or organizations.
 Children aged between one and five have a right to attend preschool or family day nursery.
 If you are a job-seeker or taking parental leave with younger siblings, the older child has a right to about three hours of childcare per day, or 15 hours per week.
-Read more at “Information om Sverige”
+Read more about childcare at “Information om Sverige”.

 Karlskrona municipality has a well-developed early childhood education for children aged 1-5 years.
 Read more on Karlskrona municipality website.

 School attendance is compulsory in Sweden.
 It applies to nine-year comprehensive school, and means that you have a right to education there.
 It also means that you have to participate in what the school organizes.
-Read more at “Information om Sverige”.
+Read more about school at “Information om Sverige”.